JoshuaJFHolloway/LocalizR/README.md

 - As a user, so I can improve my pronunciation, I want to be able to hear example audio.

-- As a user, so finally I can satisfy my competitiveness, I want to see a leaderboard.
+- As a user, so I can satisfy my competitiveness, I want to see a leaderboard.

 - As a user, so I can follow my story, I want to see the outcome of my answer.